vladimirbasaric/budget-app/README.md

 # budget-app
-This app allows to user to add incomes and expenses for a certain month.
+This app allows to add incomes and expenses for a certain month.
 App calculates how much money we have made, and how much we spent, and then it gives us monthly budget.